afiodorov/afiodorov.github.io/_posts/2015-03-16-russian-names.md

 Russian, like many other Slavonic languages, has a flexible word formation.
 Using the root of a word one can create words, just like do, undo or redo.
-But we have many more suffixes and prefixes to make this happen.
+But we have many more suffixes and prefixes to make it happen.
 The suffixes and prefixes are often used to convey emotion.
 Somewhat like re-fucking-do.

 Same thing applies to names.
 Friends and family take it upon themselves to